adioshun/gitBook_DeepDrive/paper2017-segcloud.md

 ###### [16]

 - Dai et al. [16] also propose a fully convolutional architecture,
-	- 그러나 싱글 but they make a single prediction for all voxels in the same voxel grid column.
+	- 그러나, but they make a single prediction for all voxels in the same voxel grid column.

-This makes the wrong assumption that a voxel grid column contains 3D points with the same object label.
+	- This makes the wrong assumption that a voxel grid column contains 3D points with the same object label.

+###### [본 논문에서 제안 하는 법 ]

-All the aforementioned methods are limited by the fact that they do not explicitly enforce spatial consistency between neighboring points predictions and/or provide a coarse labeling of the 3D data.
+- 앞서 말한것들의 제약 `All the aforementioned methods are limited by the fact that `
+	- they do not explicitly enforce spatial consistency between neighboring points predictions and/or provide a coarse labeling of the 3D data.

 In contrast, our method makes fine-grained predictions for each point in the 3D input, explicitly enforces spatial consistency and models class interactions through a CRF.